jlchassaing/ezgeodatagouv/README.md

 The query will return a maximum of 5 answers

-## Extending for to add custom import manager
+## Extending to add a custom import manager

 The DataGouvImportLocationsDataFlowType class can be extended